AI Hallucinations in Insurance: Examples and How to Avoid Them

 4. Deterministic AI vs. Speculative Predictions

-Many AI systems simply make educated guesses based on training data patterns.
+Generic AI and many AI alternatives simply make educated guesses based on training data patterns.
 These speculative approaches increase hallucination risks because the AI fills knowledge gaps with plausible fabrications.

 Deterministic AI fraud detection for insurance analyzes individual claims based on what actually exists in claim documents.
 It doesn't predict, extrapolate, or generate content beyond what the data supports.